Clearwater Wrongful Death Lawyer

 In a time riddled with such immense grief, no family should have to face the financial strain that accompanies the sudden loss of a husband, wife, parent, or child.
 Medical bills, lost wages, funeral and burial costs, and loss of benefits can place undue stress on surviving household members.
 The emotional cost of losing parental guidance and companionship further adds to the trauma you’ve been forced to endure.
 While wrongful death lawyer Jim Magazine understands that no amount of money can erase your tragic loss, filing a claim or lawsuit against the responsible party can help bring closure and financial relief when you need it the most.

-If you lost a loved one due to another party’s negligence, let the Magazine Law Group help you seek justice.
+If you lost a loved one due to another party’s negligence, let the Magazine & Light Law Group help you seek justice.
 Call wrongful death lawyer Jim Magazine.
 No fees unless we win.

 What Is a Wrongful Death Claim?

 A wrongful death claim is a lawsuit brought by a personal representative of the decedent’s estate on behalf of surviving loved ones.
 This claim is brought against the party responsible for the accident that caused the preventable death of your loved one.
 Your wrongful death lawsuit is separate from any criminal charges pursued against the negligent party.